-Batam Travel Guide: Though I don’t live in Batam Riau islands anymore, I’ve lived there for almost 8 years and I still visit the place from time to time.
-To those of you who don’t know, Batam Riau is about 20 kilometers from Singapore.
+Batam Travel Guide: I’ve lived in Batam for almost 8 years and I still visit the place from time to time (to visit my family).
+The tropical group of islands is about 20 kilometers from Singapore.

-This post covers everything you need to know about visiting Batam Islands and some insider tips.
-Here goes my Batam Travel Guide.
+This post covers everything you need to know about visiting the Riau Islands.
+Here is my Batam Travel Guide!

 - Visit the Bareland Bridge